rohithuppala-code/Real-Estate-Price-Forecasting-with-Explainable-ML/README.md

 # Real-Estate Price Forecasting with Explainable ML

-A simple full‑stack app for estimating house prices using a trained machine‑learning pipeline.
+A full‑stack app for estimating Estate prices using a trained machine‑learning pipeline.
 The frontend is built with React (Vite + Tailwind), and the backend uses FastAPI to serve model predictions and metadata for dropdowns.

 ## Features
 - User‑friendly dropdowns for `Neighborhood`, `Exterior`, and `Kitchen Quality`